monktastic/blog/pages/dialogue/act-2.md

 command over your mind?

-**Bob**: If you'll recall, I do have a Ph.D. in theoretical physics from Harvard.
+**Bob**: If you'll recall, I do have a Ph.D. in theoretical physics from Harvard[1].
 So yeah, I'd say I have a pretty good command.

 **Alice**: I don't mean that kind of command.
 I mean for example, when you're reading a book, do you ever suddenly discover that your eyes